ACCD is cultivating the next generation of environmental leaders through a hands-on education event dating back to 1979.

 More than 40 years ago, the nation’s largest environmental education competition started right here in Pennsylvania.
 In 1979, Conservation Districts across Pennsylvania founded the Environmental Olympics, a county-based educational competition aimed at engaging local youth in natural resource conservation learning and stewardship challenges.

-By 1988, the Enviro-Olympics' popularity had spread beyond Pennsylvania, hosting the first national competition with teams from Ohio and Massachusetts joining in the fun.
-In 1992, the competition stepped onto the international stage with the inclusion of Canadian teams, and adopted its current name, the Envirothon.
+By 1988, the Enviro-Olympic's popularity had spread beyond Pennsylvania, and the first national competition was hosted with teams from Ohio and Massachusetts joining the fun.
+In 1992, the competition stepped onto the international stage with the inclusion of Canadian teams, adopting its current name: Envirothon.

 While the Envirothon competition first took shape more than 40 years ago, the program’s goals are just as relevant and important today.
 Aligned with the National Standards for Environmental Education, Envirothon aims to: